GenesysCloudBlueprints/enhanced-status-syncing-with-salesforce-service-cloud-voice/blueprint/index.md

 ### Configure Service Cloud Voice settings

 Access the Lightning app configured for managing the contact center settings.
+See [Configure Genesys Admin Settings](https://help.mypurecloud.com/?p=280463 "Opens the Configure Genesys Admin Setting article") in the Genesys Cloud Resource Center

 1. Launch the Lightning app configured with the GC for SCV Settings component for contact center management.
 2. Select the Genesys admin settings from the app navigation items.